RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Arts/Games/Nemein.md

   - topic/art/game
 type: article
 status: stub
+has:
+  - featured_data
+featured_data:
+  fun_facts: ["ff1"]
 ---
+%%
+ff1: ... that many nations coins are created with the strategy game [[Encyclopedia Mysenvaria/Arts/Games/Nemein|Nemein]] in mind?
+%%

 > [!note] [[Meta/Meta|Meta]] || [[Meta/Callouts#Stub|Stub Article]]
 > This article is a stub!
 It currently provides a short overview of its topic, but it could be more comprehensive!
 You can help expand it by commenting or suggesting an edit through [GitHub issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose)!